Zap (action): Post-Stonewall activism

 On June 28, 1969, the patrons of the Stonewall Inn, a gay bar located in New York City's Greenwich Village, resisted a police raid.
 Gay people returned to the Stonewall and the surrounding neighborhood for the next several nights for additional confrontations.
 Although there had been two smaller riots — in Los Angeles in 1959 and San Francisco in 1966 — it is the Stonewall riots that have come to be seen as the flashpoint of a new gay liberation movement.

 In the weeks and months following Stonewall, a dramatic increase in gay political organizing took place.
 Among the many groups that formed was the Gay Activists Alliance, which focused more exclusively on organizing around gay issues and less of the general leftist political perspective taken by such other new groups as the Gay Liberation Front and Red Butterfly.
 GAA member Marty Robinson is credited with developing the zap following a March 7, 1970, police raid on a gay bar called the Snake Pit.
 Police arrested 167 patrons.
-One, an Argentine national named Diego Vinales, so feared the possibility of deportation that he leapt from a second-story window of the police station, impaling himself on the spikes of an iron fence.
-Gay journalist and activist Arthur Evans later recalled how the raid and Vinales' critical injuries inspired the technique: The Snake Pit incident truly outraged us, and we put out a leaflet saying that, in effect, regardless of how you looked at it, Diego Vinales was pushed out the window and we were determined to stop it....There was no division for us between the political and personal.
+One, an Argentine national named Diego Viñales, so feared the possibility of deportation that he leapt from a second-story window of the police station, impaling himself on the spikes of an iron fence.
+Gay journalist and activist Arthur Evans later recalled how the raid and Viñales' critical injuries inspired the technique: The Snake Pit incident truly outraged us, and we put out a leaflet saying that, in effect, regardless of how you looked at it, Diego Viñales was pushed out the window and we were determined to stop it....There was no division for us between the political and personal.
 We were never given the option to make that division.
 We lived it.
 So we decided that people on the other side of the power structure were going to have the same thing happen to them.
 The wall that they had built protecting themselves from the personal consequences of their political decisions was going to be torn down and politics was going to become personal for them.